 - Inputs: target and interferer signals, BRIRs, RAVEN project (rpf) files, scene description JSON files

-- Outputs: Mixed target+interferer signals for each hearing aid channel, direct path (eardrum).
+- Outputs: Mixed target+interferer signals for each hearing aid channel, direct path (simulating a measurement close to the eardrum).
 Reverberated pre-mixed signals can also be optionally generated.

 B. Baseline hearing aid processor

 The baseline hearing aid processor is based on openMHA.
 The python code configures openMHA with a Camfit compressive fitting for a specific listener’s audiogram.
 This includes a python implementation of the Camfit compressive prescription and python code for driving openMHA.